<Suspense> lets you display a fallback until its children have finished loading.

 Resetting Suspense boundaries on navigation

-During a transition, React will avoid hiding already revealed content.
+During a Transition, React will avoid hiding already revealed content.
 However, if you navigate to a route with different parameters, you might want to tell React it is different content.
 You can express this with a key:

 <ProfilePage key={queryParams.id} />

 Imagine you’re navigating within a user’s profile page, and something suspends.
-If that update is wrapped in a transition, it will not trigger the fallback for already visible content.
+If that update is wrapped in a Transition, it will not trigger the fallback for already visible content.
 That’s the expected behavior.

 However, now imagine you’re navigating between two different user profiles.
 In that case, it makes sense to show the fallback.
 For example, one user’s timeline is different content from another user’s timeline.
 By specifying a key, you ensure that React treats different users’ profiles as different components, and resets the Suspense boundaries during navigation.
 Suspense-integrated routers should do this automatically.